Otemae University

 Otemae University (大手前大学 Ōtemae Daigaku) is a liberal arts oriented school that began in 1946.
-It is in the Kansai region of Japan and has three campuses: one in Itami, one in Osaka, and a co-educational university in Nishinomiya.
-The school has research institutes in history and intercultural studies.
-The Nishinomiya campus features a traditional Japanese teahouse.
+Located in the Kansai region of Japan, the university has a campus in Osaka and a co-educational branch in Nishinomiya.
+A third campus for freshman students previously existed in Itami, but it was disbanded and subsequently demolished in 2021.

+The university boasts research institutes specializing in history and intercultural studies.
+Notably, the Nishinomiya campus includes a traditional Japanese teahouse.

 Study abroad programs are offered by the school to Canada, China, South Korea, the United Kingdom, and the United States.